Jay Carney: White House Press Secretary

 On December 15, 2008, Carney left the private sector to take a position as director of communications to Vice President-elect Joe Biden.

 On January 27, 2011, Carney was selected to become the Obama Administration's second White House press secretary.
 He was named the successor to previous press secretary Robert Gibbs by White House chief of staff, William M. Daley.
 Carney was one of fourteen White House appointees announced by Daley on that day.

 Carney served as press secretary during a series of key moments in the Obama presidency, including: the so-called "Birther movement" publicized by Donald Trump and Fox News; the killing of Osama bin Laden in a raid on his compound in Abbottabad, Pakistan by U.S. special operations; Obama's announcement of his support for same-sex marriage; Obama's election to a second term; the Sandy Hook shooting in Newtown, Connecticut; the passage of the American Taxpayer Relief Act, which addressed sequestration and the fiscal cliff, and raised rates on high earners while extending the Bush tax cuts for most Americans; the implementation of the Affordable Care Act, better known as Obamacare; the government shutdown of October 2013; the shooting of Trayvon Martin; and the imposition of sanctions against Russia for its invasion and annexation of Crimea.

 On May 30, 2014, President Barack Obama announced Carney would be succeeded by Josh Earnest.
 At three years, five months on the job, Carney is the longest-serving press secretary since Michael McCurry in the mid-1990s.

 CNN commentator

 Following his stint as press secretary, Carney worked as a CNN senior political analyst, from September 2014 to February 2015.

 Amazon

 On March 2, 2015, Carney began working for Amazon as the senior vice president of global corporate affairs.
 He initially managed a lobbying and public-policy group of about two dozen employees; by 2021, that had increased to about 250 employees.
 Between 2014 and 2020, the number of registered lobbyists for Amazon tripled, to at least 180.
-The subject visited China in 2018 to promote Kindle devices and electronic books in the Chinese market which resulted in corporate cloud technology being managed by Chinese firms towards political aims.
+He visited China in 2018 to promote Kindle devices and electronic books in the Chinese market.